 Unfortunately it was pretty rainy during my visit in Bonn.
 I got a nice photo of the city hall though.
 Many years ago I watched a ‘Rathaussturm’ here.
 Have you already heard about this carnival tradition?
 In the end of the carnival period the carnival revellers supported by a female guard ‘take over the power’ at the city hall for a few days.

 The castle-like New City Hall (Neues Rathaus) of Hanover (Hannover) was built during the era of Wilhelm II in eclectic style.
 It was opened in 1913.
 Inside a very special elevator, which followed an arched course was in operation until November 2007.

-The old city hall (Altes Rathaus) of Bamberg was first mentioned in 1387.
-It is famous for its special location in the middle of the Regnitz River and for the fine painted façade created by Johann Anwander.
+The old town hall (Altes Rathaus) of Bamberg was first mentioned in 1387.
+It is famous for its location on an artificial island in the Regnitz River and for the fine painted façade created by Johann Anwander.